 They accept manuscript submissions only through the mail.
 They expect a query letter as well as two chapters of the work.
 They will not read complete manuscripts.
 Make sure to include a self-addressed and stamped envelope, so they can reply to you.
 They try to respond to most submissions within a few months.
 They will not consider email submissions.
-To learn more about their submission process visit the contact section of the site.
+To learn more about their submission process visit their contact section here.